seatable/seatable-admin-docs/manual/config/enterprise/saml.md

 # SAML SSO

 In this document, we use Azure SAML to show the steps to connect SeaTable with SAML.
-Other SAML provider should be similiar.
+Other SAML provider should be similar.

 ## Prepare Certs File